-The MRO comprises the ex-works weight of the motorhome, including the driver, 90% fuel capacity, 1 x LPG gas cylinder @10kg and standard fixtures & fittings in compliance with European Regulation No. 1230/2012 (Masses & Dimensions)
+The MRO comprises the ex-works weight of the motorhome, including the driver, 90% fuel capacity, an 11kg allowance for LPG and standard fixtures & fittings in compliance with European Regulation No. 1230/2012 (Masses & Dimensions)

 Note: The mass of the motorhome in running order contains provision for the masses of liquids, gas etc. (see Mass in Running Order in the Technical Section).
 Part of this provision can also be utilised as additional payload, if for example, you wish to travel with no gas cylinders.